RajDeep-Chakravorty/STREAMLIT-UPLOAD-CSV-TO-BUILD-A-ML-MODEL/README.md

 This is a Streamlit web application for machine learning tasks.
 It allows users to select problem types (regression or classification), datasets, machine learning algorithms, and hyperparameters to build and evaluate models.

+## Preview
+This Project has been deployed at https://app-upload-csv-to-build-a-ml-model.streamlit.app/

 ## Features

 - Supports regression and classification tasks.